CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 ## The public school guidance counselor

-The public school guidance counselor will advise all children you to stay in school, go to college, get a job in a stable job sector, put your head down and work hard, save as much money as possible, and retire no earlier than 60.
+The public school guidance counselor will advise all children to stay in school, go to college, get a job in a stable job sector, put your head down and work hard, save as much money as possible, and retire no earlier than 60.

 It's safe, and it's what they themselves are planning on doing.
 "Just another couple years of these gen a's saying I sound like a wagie, and I'll be able to take that vacation I've been planning!"